Magratin/sew-javascript-modules/README.md

   - The constructor accepts a color either in hex or in rgb() functional notation.
   - The class has three methods which return the color as hex value, as rgb() with number values and as rgb() with percentage values.
   - The class uses the helper functions of User Story 1.
-- A simple JS Script is available, which runs in a browser and tests the module.
+- A simple JS Script is available, which runs tests the module.

 #### Links